-Levees: The USACE-CW levee safety program includes inspections, assessments, and communication of risk.
+Levees: The USACE-CW supports levee safety through inspections, assessments, and communication of risk.
 The program focuses on approximately 2,000 levee systems nationwide consisting of: (1) the levee systems that the USACE-CW owns and operates; (2) the levee systems that the USACE-CW constructed or improved, but are owned, operated, and maintained by a state or local public entity; and (3) other levee systems that the USACE-CW inspects periodically under its Public Law 84-99 program.